 - MARDEK RPG: Chapter 3 features the Reptoids.
 They are actually Lawful Neutral, calm and meditative.
 They have a city (Xantusia) in the Sandflow Caves, and their chief Sslen'ck actually joins your party and becomes playable.
 Unfortunately, he leaves the city in the hands of his "trusted adviser", Blatantly Evil Chancellor.

-- The Slithzerikai in the Avernum series are bipedal semi-aquatic lizards (or maybe crested crocodiles) with rather complex backstory.
+- Avernum: The Slithzerikai are bipedal semi-aquatic lizards (or maybe crested crocodiles) with rather complex backstory.
 There's supposedly a highly magical peaceful civilisation hiding far deep, and the sliths you meet descend from the ones cast out for violence.
 There are both savage tribes you keep fighting and neutral to friendly civilized ones, hoping to be admitted back someday.
 The latter have integrated into Avernite society and become a PC race from game 2 onwards.
 All of them are skilled in combat or in clerical magic, if not both.

 - In Quest for Glory III, there were the crocmen, who served as generic wandering monsters.

 - While there are no lizard men per se (a small wonder considering how many different humanoid animal races there are in the games), the serpentine Naga probably still fit under this trope, being humanoid reptilians.

 - There are also dragonspawn, which are dragon-like humanoids.